Actress Lesley Nicol on Returning to Downton Abbey: “It Felt Like Coming Home”

 Yes, of course—but Julian always manages to spread the wealth.
 In the TV show, it was easier, because he could spread different characters’ storylines over several episodes, and sometimes you’d get an upstairs-heavy episode, where my character didn’t make much of an appearance.
 I didn’t care, though, because he’d still give me some of Mrs. Patmore’s brilliant little one-liners.
 I was very happy to do that, and I was happy to do anything with Sophie [McShera, who plays scullery maid Daisy], frankly.
 Anything on- or off-screen with her is pure bliss for me.

-Lesley Nicol on Filming at Highclere Castle
+On Filming at Highclere Castle

 We recently learned that although a lot of the interiors are filmed at Highclere Castle (the real life Downton Abbey), Mrs. Patmore’s kitchen is actually a studio set.
 Does this mean you spend less time at Highclere than much of the rest of the “upstairs” cast?